A Guide for Traveling with a Psychiatric Service Dog, Emotional Support Dog, or Pet

 We’ll discuss who qualifies for PSDs and documentation requirements in the next sections, but note that if you are traveling with a psychiatric service dog, airlines are still mandated to accommodate you free of charge.

-2. Benefits of Flying with a Psychiatric Service Dog
+2. Flying with a Psychiatric Service Dog

 3. How to Qualify for a Psychiatric Service Dog